BGCG/project1/README.md

 Imagery

-The imagery used was to reflect the beatiful scenery scene from the Edinbugh skyline (as with the homepage) or from Princes street (travel advice page).
+The imagery used was to reflect the beautiful scenery scene from the Edinbugh skyline (as with the homepage) or from Princes street (travel advice page).
 The site also contains imagery reminisent of those you would see at the Edinburgh festival (events page) and music festivals (newsletter), as well as the kind of resturants or bar experiences in Edinburgh (eat+drink page).

 Typography